-After obtaining U.S. lawful permanent residence (a green card), the U.S. government expects you to actually live in the U.S.; and will consider your green card to have been abandoned if you make your home in another country, most often (but not always) evidenced by how long you spend there.
+After obtaining U.S. lawful permanent residence (a green card) based on family, the U.S. government expects you to actually live in the United States.
+In fact, it will consider your green card to have been abandoned if you make your home in another country, most often (but not always) evidenced by how long you spend there.
 (For further discussion of abandonment of U.S. residence, see How to Travel Outside the U.S. With a Green Card.)

 This isn't as unusual a situation as you might imagine.
 Figuring out what to do next involves:

-After a year or more spent outside the U.S., it should be pretty clear that you intended to abandon your U.S. residence.
+After a year or more spent outside the U.S., the U.S. government might be quick to conclude that you intended to abandon your U.S. residence.
 There are exceptions, however.

 Nevertheless, if unexpected circumstances played a part in your long stay abroad, you might be able to apply for a returning resident visa (as described on the Returning Resident Visas page of the State Department's website).